viniciusbsneto/investe-mais/README.md

 This project is under the license [MIT](./LICENSE).

-Made with love by Team 40 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/vinicius-neto/)
+Made with love by Safra Technee - Hackaton Team 40 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/vinicius-neto/)